nicotakenotice/quotes/README.md

 # 📑 Quotes
-Collection of quotes I found interesting while reading/watching.
+Collection of quotes I found interesting while reading.

 ## Development server
 Install the dependencies and run a dev server: